EnAccess/OpenPAYGO-python/README.md

 - `is_auth_valid()`: Returns `true` if the authentication provided is valid or `false` if not.
 Note that it checks both that the signature is valid and that the `request_count` or `timestamp` are more recent than the one provided in the device parameters.
 - `get_simple_metrics()`: Returns the metrics provided in the simple expanded format.
 It will also convert relative timestamps into explicit timestamps for easier processing.
 - `get_data_timestamp()`: Returns the timestamp of the data, either the `data_collection_timestamp` if available or the timestamp `timestamp` or the time of the request as fallback.
+- `get_request_timestamp()`: This is the `timestamp` that was explicitely set in the request and was signed, used to avoid replay attacks.
+It might be different from the data timestamp.
+- `get_request_count()`: This is the `request_count` set in the request and was signed, used to avoid replay attacks.
 - `get_token_count()`: Returns the token count provided in the request (if any).
 - `expects_token_answer()`: Return `true` if the payload requested tokens in the answer.
 You can set the tokens to be returned by calling `add_tokens_to_answer(token_list)` with `token_list` being a list of token strings.
 - `expects_time_answer()`: Return `true` if the payload requested either relative time or absolute time in the answer.
 You can set the time to be returned by calling `add_time_to_answer(target_datetime)` with `target_datetime` being a datetime object.
 The function will automatically provide it in the correct format based on the request.